Suvana-Rohanlal/Factorial_sum/README.md

 		docker build -t factorial_sum .

-	3. Run the file using the following command: docker run --rm factorial_sum 10
+	3. Run the file using the following command: docker run --rm factorial_sum -n10

 	If permission is denied use:
 	sudo docker build -t factorial_sum .
-	sudo docker run --rm factorial_sum 10
+	sudo docker run --rm factorial_sum -n10

+	4. "docker run --rm factorial_sum -h" allows you to check what arguments are required.

+	Arguments:
-	The number at the end (10) can be changed to any that you would like to test.
+	The number at the end (10) is an argument and can be changed to any number that you would like to test.
+	The argument is set as follows:
+	-n followed by the number.
+Example, -n100 will find the factorial sum of 100

 ## Results:
 	1. The result will be displayed in the command line after running the file.